StephaneTrebel/the-good-docs-templates/DEI.md

 # DEI policy

-To read our DEI policy, see [DEI.md](https://gitlab.com/tgdp/governance/-/blob/main/DEI.md?ref_type=heads) in the Governance repository.
+To read our DEI policy, see [DEI.md](https://gitlab.com/tgdp/governance/-/blob/main/DEI.md?ref_type=heads) in the Governance and Community repository.